-- You may submit another properly completed proxy card with a later date (which automatically revokes the earlier proxy) - You may grant a subsequent proxy by telephone or through the Internet. - You may send a timely written notice that you are revoking your proxy to our Corporate Secretary at 61 North Beacon Street, 4th Floor, Boston, Massachusetts 02134. - You may attend the Annual Meeting virtually and vote electronically.
-Simply attending the Annual Meeting virtually will not, by itself, revoke your proxy.
-Even if you plan to attend the Annual Meeting virtually, we recommend that you also submit your proxy or voting instructions or vote by telephone or through the Internet so that your vote will be counted if you later decide not to attend the Annual Meeting.
+- You may submit another properly completed proxy card with a later date (which automatically revokes the earlier proxy). - You may grant a subsequent proxy by telephone or through the Internet. - You may send a timely written notice that you are revoking your proxy to our Corporate Secretary at 61 North Beacon Street, 4th Floor, Boston, Massachusetts 02134. - You may attend the Annual Meeting and vote in person.
+Simply attending the Annual Meeting will not, by itself, revoke your proxy.